danskernesdigitalebibliotek/dpl-react/README.md

 <div data-ddb-app='add-to-checklist'></div>
 ```

 The name of the data attribute should be `data-ddb-app` and the value should be the name of the application.

-The definitive names of each application can be found in `applications.json`.
+The appName you have assigned it in the applications `.mount.js` file.